 Age and mileage are two primary factors that influence the cost of auto insurance.
-If you’re a senior and you’re searching for cheap car insurance in Illinois, you should be able to find low cost policies from one of these two providers.
+If you’re a senior and you’re searching for cheap car insurance in Illinois, you should be able to find a low cost policy from State Farm.

 The “DUI” and “No Accidents” categories used a 29-year-old motorist who commuted 12,000 miles yearly.
 The car was a 2014 Toyota Corolla.
 Our research is based on the rates for males and females from five zip codes in Illinois.
 Our senior driver was 65 years old and traveled 4,000 miles per year.
 Except for the “teen driver” category, our estimates are based on liability coverage of 50/100/25 and uninsured motorist coverage of the same limits.